Why allergy test?

-The process is similar for cats, only they typically need a little stronger sedation.
+Cats can be skin tested, but often cats have better results on blood testing.
 Cats are different than dogs in their response to allergy testing and shots, we can discuss if your cat should be skin tested or not at your appointment.

 Allergy injections (hyposensitization) are a long-term treatment that changes your pet’s immunity to allergens.
 The treatment vials contain a purified combination of these problem allergens.
 The concentration of the injections is slowly increased over time to de-sensitize your pet to these allergens.
 Allergy shots are one of the most effective options for the treatment of allergies that does not involve suppression of the immune system.
 This option is effective for treating allergies from pollen, molds, house dust, and other common airborne substances, but is not recommended for food allergies.
 Food allergies are determined with diet trials, then avoiding the offending ingredients.